 Ornamental trees enhance your property while adding to the resale value.
-Why plant a plain tree when you can have one with flowers, brilliant fall foliage, ornamental fruit and other attractive features?
+Why plant a plain tree when you can have one with flowers, brilliant fall foliage, ornamental fruit, and other attractive features?
 This article offers ideas for planting ornamental trees in zone 4.

 Ornamental Trees for Zone 4

 Our suggested cold hardy flowering trees offer more than just spring flowers.
-The blossoms on these trees are followed by a shapely canopy of attractive green leaves in summer and either brilliant color or interesting fruit in fall.
+The blossoms on these trees are followed by a shapely canopy of attractive green leaves in summer, and either brilliant color or interesting fruit in fall.
 You won’t be disappointed when you plant one of these beauties.

-Flowering Crabapple – As if the delicate beauty of crabapple blossoms aren’t enough, the blossoms are accompanied by a delightful fragrance that permeates the landscape.
+Flowering Crabapple – As if the delicate beauty of crabapple blossoms isn’t enough, the blossoms are accompanied by a delightful fragrance that permeates the landscape.
 You can cut branch tips to bring the early spring color and fragrance indoors.
 The leaves turn yellow in the fall and the display isn’t always brilliant and showy, but just wait.
 The attractive fruit persists on the trees long after the leaves fall.

 Maples – Known for their flashy fall colors, maple trees come in all sizes and shapes.
 Many have showy clusters of spring flowers as well.
 Hardy ornamental maple trees for zone 4 include these beauties: